sjt4825/MCA-2022/README.md

 # Week 5

 For week 5 we were tasked to create a metadata schema of at least 5 elements that we can apply to our theme.
 The elements I chose to include are the title, composer, lyricist, band members (castList tag), album (seriesStmt tag) and encoder.
+We then had to add this metadata to our MEI file.

+The updated MEI file can be found [here](/data/Week%205/starlight%20week%205.mei)

 # Week 8